katerakelly/oyster/README.md

 and adaptation efficiency.
 Our method outperforms prior algorithms in sample efficiency by 20-100X as well as in asymptotic performance on several meta-RL benchmarks.

-This is a limited release of our implementation, containing code and scripts for reproducing the continous control shaped reward results (Figure 3).
-We will follow up soon with the posterior sampling, sparse reward, and ablation experiments.
-In the meantime, this is a **work-in-progress** and is not yet a reference implementation of our paper.
+This is the reference implementation of the algorithm; however, some scripts for reproducing a few of the experiments from the paper are missing.

 This repository is based on rlkit: https://github.com/vitchyr/rlkit

 #### TODO (where is my tiny fork?)
-- [ ] add rest of experiments from the paper
+- [ ] add Walker2D and ablation experiment scripts
-- [ ] include detailed instructions for setup and reproducing experiments
+- [ ] add jupyter notebook to visualize sparse point robot
-- [ ] overhaul abstractions to better fit meta-RL
+- [ ] submodule `viskit` for a self-contained codebase

 --------------------------------------